List of Armenian monarchs: Armenian Kingdom of Cilicia (1080–1375)

-The Armenian Kingdom of Cilicia was a state formed in the Middle Ages by Armenian refugees who fled the Seljuk invasion of their homeland.
+The Armenian Kingdom of Cilicia was a state formed in the Middle Ages by Armenians who fled the Seljuk invasion of their homeland.
 It was initially ruled by the Rubenids, an offshoot of the Bagratuni dynasty.
 While the Rubenid rulers were initially regional princes, their close ties with the Western world after the First Crusade saw the principality recognised as a kingdom under Leo I by the Holy Roman Empire in 1198.
 The rulers of the Armenian Kingdom of Cilia thereafter styled themselves simply as "King of Armenia".